17933

 It's not advisable to study SEO theory without putting it into practice as you go.
 A lot of what is taught in SEO courses is either outdated or won't work in the exact same way on your website.
 The only reliable way to learn SEO is by actually practicing SEO.

 Once you optimize your website and get a few pages ranking, the website will serve as your resume.
-You’ll be able to send it to potential employees and have factual proof of your SEO skills — that’s how SEOs get a job.
+A resume maker can help you craft a professional resume that complements your online presence.

 Get your site in Google’s Top 3 with our 10-module SEO course by Joseph Kahn.